 If you’ve ever switched on your TV, or been lucky enough to watch an All Blacks test live, at the start of an international game (which, incidentally, are the only games the All Blacks play as they are the national team, selected from the best players across all the regions around New Zealand) you’ll have seen the mighty All Blacks run out to take on their opponents.

-After the national anthems have been sung, they group as a team in an arrow shape (a new position since 2015, as seen above) and perform a fierce haka.
+After the national anthems have been sung, they group as a team in an arrow shape (a new position since 2015) and perform a fierce haka.

 It is made up of choreographed thigh slapping, chest beating and gesturing with the arms and hands, all the while their eyes are meant to roll menacingly and their tongues are poked out at various points.

 Does everyone in New Zealand know the haka?

 Pretty much!
 There’d be hardly a Kiwi male who has travelled overseas who hasn’t performed a haka somewhere!
 But most of us would not know what the words actually mean.

 But the haka, to us New Zealanders, is a powerful show of respect.

 Take it off the rugby field and when the haka is performed to honour someone important for an extraordinary achievement or to pay respects at a funeral, it’ll give a Kiwi (not to be confused with the kiwifruit!) goosebumps.

 I’ll never forget seeing the dozens of kids from Hillary College performing a rousing haka as the casket of Sir Edmund Hillary was being carried out of Holy Trinity Cathedral in Auckland.
 It brought me to tears.

 So here are the All Blacks Ka Mate haka words, for everyone who wonders what on earth is means, the Maori and English translation – and for those who want to have a go!